 “No, Glenn, I already know.
 You know why? ’Cause you can’t wear a clown suit in basketball—it’s against the rules!”

 All this time I was keeping an eye on my work area, making sure everyone had what they needed, but mostly it was Earl and his idiosyncratic observations that held my attention.
-He happened to glance at one of the newspaper sheets on his work table.
+He glanced at one of the newspaper sheets on his work table.
 “Hey Glenn, you see this movie?”
 He pointed to an ad for Neighbors, with John Belushi and Dan Aykroyd.